Shubham-Official/Weather-App/README.md

 # Weather-App
-Weather app provides the weather location of your location
+Weather app provides the weather report of your location using WeatherStack API.